dreamcatcher-tech/network/Inbox/2024-08-10 1032 room to think in the prompt.md

 Showing this in the UI would be fun, as the 3 results would come in at different times, then the selection would be made, then the rest of the prompt would be generated, possibly again in parallel.

-We will probably always get better results from doing thinking in this way.
+We will probably always get better results from doing thinking in this way, no matter how the models improve.